GustiG/import_excel_contacts/README.md

 column C = 'Nume' on this column you will have the last name of your contacts

 All of these can be changed.
 Columns can be added or removed as needed.
 Rules can also be set.

+After you have the .vcf file, save it on your phone and import it to WhatsApp.